EmmaDiel/HP-Big-Data-meets-Small-Data/README.md

 # HP-Big-Data-meets-Small-Data

-Here you can find the material used in the workgroup sessions for the Honors program course "Big Data meets Small Data" developed at the Vrije Universiteit Amsterdam.
-The course material can be accessed here: <https://github.com/EmmaDiel/HP-Big-Data-meets-Small-Data.git>
+Welcome to the Big Data part of this course!
+On this Github page you will find all the material (and additional resources) used in the workgroup sessions for the Honors program course "Big Data meets Small Data" at Vrije Universiteit Amsterdam.
+The course material can also be accessed here: <https://github.com/EmmaDiel/HP-Big-Data-meets-Small-Data.git>

 ## Preparations